-The organization reports publicly and to the Board the number and rate of employee turnover, disaggregated by gender and/or race, ethnicity, disability, sexual orientation, and Indigenous status, including exit interview responses.
+The organization reports publicly and to the Board the number and rate of employee turnover, disaggregated by gender and/or race, ethnicity, disability, and sexual orientation, including exit interview responses.

 The organization provides access to specific health and safety facilities for women and gender-diverse people.
-(This may take the form of safe toilet facilities, chest feeding/ pumping rooms, safe access to transportation, and personal protective equipment taking into consideration the needs of pregnant and nursing people.)
+(This may take the form of safe toilet facilities, chest feeding/pumping rooms, safe access to transportation, and personal protective equipment taking into consideration the needs of pregnant and nursing people.)